Skip to main content

 Justina Torres

-Justina Torres is an Assistant Vice President on the Life Sciences and Healthcare team at NYCEDC.
+Justina Torres, MPP, is the Assistant Vice President of Operations on the Life Sciences and Healthcare team at NYCEDC.
 In her role, Justina leads business development and external engagements efforts, positioning New York City as a global leader in life sciences.
-Prior to joining the team, Justina worked as an analyst in the public and private sectors, in areas spanning financial technology, capital markets, City budget, and policy.
+Prior to joining the team, Justina worked as an analyst in the public and private sectors, in areas spanning financial technology, capital markets, City budget and policy.
 Justina also served as an AmeriCorps member, supporting undocumented and first-generation students of color.
-Justina holds a Master of Public Policy from The Johns Hopkins University, with a focus in policies affecting the health and wellbeing of AI/AN women and girls, and a BA in History and Political Science from Rutgers University.
+Justina holds a Master of Public Policy from The Johns Hopkins University, with a focus in policies affecting the health and wellbeing of AI/AN women and girls, and a B.A. in History and Political Sciences from Rutgers University.

 Contact Us